 When: Thursdays 2-5:45 pm and Fridays 9 am-Noon

-Join us at East Black Point, a quiet and all but forgotten spot, neglected for decades, and tucked away above the hustling bustling San Francisco waterfront.
+East Black Point, a quiet and all but forgotten spot, neglected for decades, and tucked away above the hustling bustling San Francisco waterfront.
 Located within Fort Mason, the site was developed with gardens and pathways in the 1850s by early San Francisco residents.
 Sheltered from the wind and offering striking views of the bay and city, it's easy to see why the hillside was a favored place for the community to garden and stroll.
-East Black Point is currently off limits, but with volunteer support the beautiful garden pathways will be unearthed, the site will be brought back to life, and we will reopen it for public use and ongoing stewardship.
+With volunteer support, the beautiful garden pathways have been unearthed, the site brought back to life, and Black Point is now open to the public.

 Groups of five or more may require special arrangements and must be confirmed in advance.
 Visit our Groups volunteer page to learn more.

 - Volunteers ages 15 and up are welcome.

 - We'll be working rain or shine.
 Wear clothes that can get dirty.
 Long pants and closed-toe shoes are required.
 Bring layers for changing weather and rain gear if necessary.